Register Now for EDA Summit 2024 - Virtual Event Register for Free

 • Governance: is the property something that could be helpful when administering the event mesh?

-When to Not Include a Property
+When to Not Include a Property in a Smart Topic

-If the property is not useful for filtering, access control, or governance, then it should not be included in the topic hierarchy.
+If the property is not useful for filtering, access control, or governance, then it should not be included in the smart topic hierarchy.
 For example, gateClosedTime is not easily matched with a wildcard, thus it is not useful for filtering, it is not useful for access control as there are likely no restrictions on publishing for certain gate close times, and it is not useful for governance as it would not provide any tangible benefits for administration of the event mesh.
-Therefore, it should not be included in the topic hierarchy.
+Therefore, it should not be included in the smart topic hierarchy.

 Benefits of a Smart Topic Hierarchy